 - How does the mechanical microenvironment influence receptor organization and signaling?

 To address these questions, we take integrative approaches that combine light microscopy experiments, particularly single-molecule and super-resolution imaging, with protein engineering, computer vision, and mathematical modeling.
-Together, these approaches make it possible to establish functional links between the discrete stochastic behaviors of individual molecules and the continuum deterministic behavior of signal transduction at the cellular scale.
+Together, these approaches make it possible to establish functional links between the discrete stochastic behaviors of individual molecules and their continuum output at the cellular scale.